Bilal-Lodhi/Google-Cloud-Hackathon/README.md

 ### `POST /api/v1/guardian/ingest` — Intent & Plagiarism Guardian

 Streams micro-events to Gemini 3 Flash for real-time integrity analysis.
+Auto-creates a session if the referenced `sessionId` does not exist.

 ```json
 // Request